PurrNet/PurrDocs/community-guides/character-controller-client-side-prediction.md

 3. Create an empty `GameObject`, and name it **Prediction Manager**.
 Add the `PredictionManager` component to it.
 Click on *New* under the `PredictedPrefabs` field to create a new `PredictedPrefabs` asset.
 4. Add the `PredictedPlayerSpawner` component to the **Prediction Manager** and assign the **Player** prefab to the `Player Prefab` field.
 5. Run the scene and confirm you can jump and move around!

+## Conclusion
+Congratulations!
+You (hopefully) have a capsule that can run around and jump!
+Fire up a client and use the [PurrTransport](../systems-and-modules/transports/purr-transport.md) and try it out with real world latency!

+As long as you always modify your state inside `Simulate`, and gather your input inside `UpdateInput` (or `GetFinalInput`), you'll notice the workflow becomes very similar to writing singleplayer code.

+If you have any questions, feel free to ask in the [Discord server](https://discord.gg/HnNKdkq9ta)!